The Light that Failed: A Reckoning

 As the historian Timothy Garton Ash wrote recently, “Emigration is the region’s real problem, but immigration is its imagined one.”
 The Light That Failed describes the psychic impact of that exodus on those who stayed behind — and how it fuelled fears of more broad-scale emigration — and suggests that loss helps explain support for parties pledged to restore the kind of ethnic makeup that had prevailed in 1989.

 Something similar was going on in Russia — vast numbers of people leaving, Western-inspired economic reforms backfiring, disillusion turning to nostalgia — but with an important difference.
 The countries of Central and Eastern Europe had thrown off Moscow’s control, and now resented the feeling they were expected to exchange that subjection for another set of rules, these ones imposed by the West.
 Russia, on the other hand, was coming to terms with the fact that it had lost the cold war, and with it, territory and stature.
-Democratic reformers made less headway there, and its copies of Western practices and institutions — elections, parties, a constitutional court — were masking deep economic changes taking place with little or no public support.
+Democratic reformers made less headway there, and its tissue-thin copies of Western practices and institutions — elections, parties, a constitutional court — were masking deep economic changes taking place with little or no public support.

-Putin, now in control, preserved these “Potemkin” institutions but and started planning for the future.
-Even at a time when the economy was doing well and his popularity was high, he blatantly rigged elections to underline his strength and prepare for a time when sentiment might not be so favourable.
-Rather than having to look fair, the elections were designed to showcase Putin’s ability to “manipulate the accreditation, nomination and voting process in an orderly and predictable way and thereby, paradoxically, to demonstrate his authoritarian credentials as a man who can get things done.”
+Putin, now in control, preserved these “Potemkin” institutions but started planning for the future.
+Even at a time when the economy was doing well and his popularity was high, he blatantly rigged elections to display his strength and prepare for a time when sentiment might not be so favourable.
+Rather than having to look fair, the elections were designed to showcase his ability to “manipulate the accreditation, nomination and voting process in an orderly and predictable way and thereby, paradoxically, to demonstrate his authoritarian credentials as a man who can get things done.”
 Landslide victories, part real, part manufactured, were the result.